valencik/mastersAPSC/documents/thesis/thesis.md

 ![Initial clustering on authors with Kmeans](../../data/images/5clusters-kmeans-authors1.png){#fig:kmeans-authors1}

 %- Get citation!
-Determining the ideal number of clusters is a difficult problem. !!!
-Figure @fig:kmeans-authors1 uses 5 clusters and demonstrates again that the data is continuous.
+Determining the ideal number of clusters is a difficult problem. `include citations!!!` Figure @fig:kmeans-authors1 uses 5 clusters and demonstrates again that the data is continuous.
 As a result the clusters function as segmentations along a continuous spectrum.
 As the number of clusters increases, the size of the segmentations decrease.